EnMAP-Box/qgispluginsupport/qps/externals/README.txt

 # PyQtGraph Library:
-PyQtGraph is a poweful library for interactive scientific plotting based on Qt PyQtGrapg was embedded into QPS as described in https://pyqtgraph.readthedocs.io/en/latest/how_to_use.html#embedding-pyqtgraph-as-a-sub-package-of-a-larger-project
+PyQtGraph is a powerful library for interactive scientific plotting based on Qt PyQtGrapg was embedded into QPS as described in https://pyqtgraph.readthedocs.io/en/latest/how_to_use.html#embedding-pyqtgraph-as-a-sub-package-of-a-larger-project

 ## Links